T

 landmark

-The largest and arguably most beautiful of Seoul's five grand palaces, Gyeongbokgung was the primary royal palace of the Joseon Dynasty.
-Explore its vast grounds, impressive architecture, and learn about Korean history.
-The changing of the Royal Guard ceremony is a must-see.
+The largest and most beautiful of Seoul's five Grand Palaces, Gyeongbokgung was the main royal palace of the Joseon dynasty.
+Explore its vast grounds, including the National Folk Museum of Korea located within the palace complex.

-• Rent a Hanbok (traditional Korean clothing) nearby for free palace entry and great photos.
+• Consider renting a Hanbok (traditional Korean clothing) for free palace entry and great photos.

 2. Midday